 - Do the work.
 Success doesn’t come overnight, even for bloggers.
 Reject the “get traffic/get rich quick” schemes and put effort in your content, marketing, promotions, and networking.

-Use these 44 ways to build authority in your niche and you can become a more profitable blogger.
+Use these 44 ways to build authority in your niche and you can become a better blogger.